-I grew up in the country with very few neighbors, and thought I had a pretty good view of the night sky.
+I grew up in the country with few neighbors, and thought I had the best view of the night sky.
 But at Cherry Springs State Park in Pennsylvania, I saw the night sky like I had never seen it before.

-It was a beautiful June night, and my husband and I headed out with some comfy blankets, a thermos full of coffee, two Milky Ways (what other snack could be more appropriate?), and flashlights covered with red tissue paper.
+It was a beautiful June night.
+My husband and I headed out with some comfy blankets, a thermos full of coffee, two Milky Ways (what other snack could be more appropriate?), and flashlights covered with red tissue paper.
 The public viewing area was busy, but there was plenty of room to spread out.

-We thought it would be fun to relax and look at the stars, but we had no idea just how amazing the night sky could be when you get away from the lights and let your eyes adjust to the darkness.
+We thought it would be fun to relax and look at the stars.
+But we had no idea just how amazing the night sky would be.

 Stargazing at Cherry Springs State Park